averbraeck/opentrafficsim/docs/04-demand/traffic-od.md

 * If a GTU type template is provided to the `DefaultLaneBasedGtuCharacteristicsGeneratorOd` for the GTU type, it is used to obtain GTU length, width, etc. Otherwise, default values for common GTU types are used.
 * If the OD category contains a route, that route is used.
 Otherwise it will be `null`, which might be ok on some simple networks.
 * A strategical planner is created with the help of a provided `LaneBasedStrategicalPlannerFactory`.
-* If a vehicle mode factory is given, it is used to generate a vehicle model.
+* If a vehicle model factory is given, it is used to generate a vehicle model.
 Otherwise `VehicleModel.MINMAX` is used by default.

 By default the `GTU_TYPE` option has a `null`, without templates.
 In section [How to set up model factories when using an OD matrix](../08-tutorials/simulation-setup.md#how-to-set-up-model-factories-when-using-an-od-matrix) a tutorial is available that gives some examples on how to use `DefaultLaneBasedGtuCharacteristicsGeneratorOd` or how to implement `LaneBasedGtuCharacteristicsGeneratorOd`.